-With the skyrocketing cost of housing, prescription drugs, and childcare, families in the 45th District can’t afford to pay a single extra dollar in taxes.
+With the skyrocketing cost of housing, prescription drugs, and childcare, families in Orange County need tax relief and tax fairness.

-Estimates indicate that nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household that used the deduction.
-By capping the deduction at $10,000, many middle-class families had higher tax bills in 2018, and will continue to see their taxes go up.
+Nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household.
+The SALT deduction cap meant that many middle class families had higher tax bills in 2018 and have continued to see their taxes go up.
 What’s worse, the Trump tax bill imposes a marriage penalty.
 While unmarried individuals can each file for $10,000 worth of SALT deductions—totaling $20,000 worth of deductions—a married couple can only claim $10,000.

-Congresswoman Porter has co-sponsored a bipartisan bill to repeal the SALT deductions, which passed the House and awaits consideration in the Senate.
-In addition, Porter has backed two additional bills to repeal the harmful limits on SALT deductions.
+Congresswoman Porter co-sponsored a bipartisan bill to repeal the cap on SALT deductions.
+In addition, Porter has backed numerous additional bills to repeal the harmful limits on SALT deductions, including the SALT Deductibility Act.

 At the request of Congresswoman Porter, the House Committee on Oversight and Reform examined how the Trump tax law hurts homeowners in the 45th District.
 The report found that over 27,000 homeowners with existing home equity loans will not be allowed to claim full home equity interest deductions as they did in the past, and over 42,000 homeowners will no longer be allowed to deduct their full property taxes.